-- A group visit arranged by their high school or through another program
+- A group visit arranged by a high school or other organization

-- A visit with a friend* who currently attends Susquehanna.
+- Visiting a friend* who currently attends Susquehanna.

-*Students visiting campus as athletic recruits or through a family friend should notify the Office of Admissions.
-Notification can be completed by filling out a visitation form at the admissions office, or by having the coach contact admissions on their behalf.
+*Students visiting campus as athletic recruits or through a family friend should check in at the admission office to complete a visit form or by having the coach complete the form on their behalf.